Writing the Walls 2018 Poets Walk

-Join us for this year’s Poets Walk, during which the writers selected for Writing the Walls 2017 will perform their pieces in front of the artworks that inspired their written word!
+Join us for this year’s Poets Walk, during which the writers selected for Writing the Walls – Between I & Thou will perform their pieces in front of the artworks that inspired their written word!

-The Hudson Valley Center for Contemporary Art (HVCCA) and director, Mara Mills, are thrilled to present Writing the Walls 2017: Between I and Thou.
-This year we are dedicating the program to Tom Lux (see below for bio).
+The Hudson Valley Center for Contemporary Art (HVCCA) and director, Mara Mills, are thrilled to present Writing the Walls: Between I and Thou.
+This edition of the program is dedicated to Tom Lux (see below for bio).

 This is the 11th year of Writing the Walls.
 Over the years, poets and playwrights have enhanced the exhibitions at HVCCA with their literary creations.
 This year, the exhibition, Between I and Thou, combines a sense of the mystical, the domestic, the meditative, and the playful.
 The art work in the exhibition will be a wonderful creative catalyst for inventive minds.